Katherine-Holland/NEW-CHERRY-LEAVES/README.md

 ## 📈 **Key Results**
 - The **color model** achieved a **test set accuracy exceeding 97%**, meeting the client's expectations.
 - The **grayscale model** marginally improved accuracy and loss and file size and would be worth exploring further as a scaleable solution for larger datasets.
+- The charts show an accurate result and there are no signs of over or underfitting, this was achieved using stop loss within the training models.

 ---